Three Minute Thesis Competition 2018

 The three minute thesis is a research communication competition developed by the University of Queensland which challenges research higher degree students to present a compelling oration on their thesis and its significance in just three minutes in language appropriate to a non-specialist audience.

 Active PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
 Graduates are not eligible.

 SCU will select one student as their representative and will provide support to the student travelling to compete in Asia-Pacific 3MT competition.
-The University whose representative wins the Asia-Pacific 3MT Competition will host the competition in the following year.
 All competitors will be required to agree to media exposure for their presentation and research.

 Please note: SCU will allow professional doctoral (coursework) candidates and masters candidates to compete at the SCU 3MT final and to win it, however SCU will select it's representative for the Asia-Pacific 3MT competition from the Active PhD and Professional Doctorate (Research) candidates.
 The winner and runner-up from each school will be selected to compete in the SCU final.

 SCU 3MT important dates

 - School Finals: No later than 20 July 2018

 Gold Coast Campus B6.25

 - 14 September 2018